LukaLavs/Generalized-Dual/README.md

 ## Installation

-This package is not yet available on PyPI.
+This package is available on PyPI.
+You can install it using `pip`:

-To install it locally, clone the repository and install it using pip:
+    pip install gen-dual

+Alternatively, you can install it locally by cloning the repository:

     git clone https://github.com/LukaLavs/Generalized-Dual.git
     cd generalized_dual